 Trauma-Informed Care(TIC) is an approach that assumes an individual is more likely than not to have a history of trauma.
 Trauma-Informed Care recognizes the presence of trauma symptoms and acknowledges the role trauma may play in an individual’s life.

-Click on the video to the right to watch our most recent Trauma-Responsive Care Community meeting.
+Click on the video to the right to watch one of our recent Trauma-Responsive Care Network meetings.

 Trauma-Informed Care is the first step in building resilience in ourselves, our friends, neighbors and community.
 When we take steps to actively build resilience, we are mitigating – or easing – the impact that ACEs can have in our community.
 Building resilience can come in many forms and can happen across the course of a person’s life.